mariofaragalla/swarmING-project/README.md

 - https://ardupilot.org/dev/docs/using-gazebo-simulator-with-sitl.html [deprecated]
 - https://ardupilot.org/dev/docs/sitl-with-gazebo.html#sitl-with-gazebo

+## After installation:
-## After installation we can use the same instructions so that the command
+we can use the same instructions so that the command
 " gazebo --verbose worlds/iris_arducopter_runway.world " run a different quadcopter model.

 Steps:

-1. Go to /home/<username>/ardupilot_gazebo/models/iris_with_standoffs directory
+1. Go to /home/\<username\>/ardupilot_gazebo/models/iris_with_standoffs directory
 2. In the folder meshes put the .dae CAD file of the drone.
 3. Edit the model.sdf file so that it calls the new .dae file instead of the existing one (iris.dae) N.B: search for uri